-Tomiko Brown-Nagin is Daniel P.S.
-Paul Professor of Constitutional Law at Harvard Law School and Professor of History on Harvard’s Faculty of Arts and Sciences.
-The Co-Director of the law school’s Program in Law and History, Brown-Nagin is an award-winning legal historian, an expert in constitutional and education law, and a member of the American Law Institute.
-She has published articles and book chapters on the Supreme Court’s equal protection jurisprudence, civil rights law and history, the Affordable Care Act and education reform in the Yale Law Journal, the Columbia Law Review, the Duke Law Journal and the Journal of Law & Education.
-In 2016, Brown-Nagin was elected to the American Law Institute.
+Tomiko Brown-Nagin is the Daniel P.S.
+Paul Professor of Constitutional Law at Harvard Law School and Professor of History at Harvard’s Faculty of Arts and Sciences.
+The Co-Director of the law school’s Program in Law and History, Brown-Nagin is an award-winning legal historian, an expert in constitutional law and education law and policy, a member of the American Law Institute, a fellow of the American Bar Foundation and a distinguished lecturer for the Organization of American Historians.
+She has published articles and book chapters on the Supreme Court’s equal protection jurisprudence, civil rights law and history, the Affordable Care Act and education reform in a variety of publications, including the Yale Law Journal, the Harvard Law Review, the Columbia Law Review and the Journal of Law & Education.

 Her 2011 book, Courage to Dissent: Atlanta and the Long History of the Civil Rights Movement (Oxford), won the Bancroft Prize in U.S. History.
 Brown-Nagin also has published articles and opinion pieces on education reform in the popular press.
 She is a frequent media commentator on legal issues and educational policy.